 I'd want to ensure that the Mets would become an organization where the most qualified people would be eager to work.
 Not just front-facing personnel like the GM and Manager, but all of the way up and down the organization.
 There do seem to be improvements in scouting and development as far as the last two drafts are concerned, but I'd want to ensure that my club was at the forefront of foreign scouting, something the Mets have always had somewhat of a spotty record with over the years.
 There have been a few hits, but not any real quantity from that source.

 I know this is a bit of a cliché, but if I was taking this club over, I'd want to be overseeing an organization where the best people get rewarded with better jobs, not because they're friends with me, but because they earned what they've been given.
 If you're someone who pays attention to baseball as a whole, you'll notice that every time a new GM job opens up, a good amount of candidates come from successful organizations.
-It's no accident that people that work for these organizations are seen as attractive to less successful clubs.
+It's no accident that people who work for these organizations are seen as attractive to less successful clubs.
 How often do GMs get hired by another club out of this organization?

 Now, of course, plenty of times these folks are hired by other teams and fail to turn them around.
-Even the most qualified candidate can't guaranty success to an organization that is lacking in areas that aren't as obvious to the fans and others looking in from the outside.
+Even the most qualified candidate can't guarantee success to an organization that is lacking in areas that aren't as obvious to the fans and others looking in from the outside.
 New Mets GMs inevitably fail and get handed pink slips in favor of the next candidate to miraculously save the day.
-We've had a lot of leadership changes over the years, and every time I have allowed myself the small amount of hope that this time it would be different.
+We've had a lot of leadership changes over the years, and every time I have allowed myself a small amount of hope that this time it would be different.
 But it never really was, because the underlying problems still remained.

 I'm not going to spend any time today bashing the Wilpons.
 I've done that plenty in that space.
 With their time running this club finally coming to an end, that knowledge is enough for me right now.
 I will say, however, that how much the way they've run the team over the past decade has been rightly called out, their failure with this club stretches back much further.
 It wasn't about how much money they spent on players and who they spent it on, it was that the underlying organization was always weak and an object of ridicule around baseball.
 That perception was as damaging to this club as some of the more obvious public mistakes were.
-Good people that had a choice between working for the Mets or working for a better organization chose the other organization more often than not.
+Good people who had a choice between working for the Mets or working for a better organization chose the other organization more often than not.

 I wrote a few days ago about my worries that MLB, guilty of propping up the Wilpons for the past decade as they caused incalculable damage to this franchise, might double down on their past mistakes by allowing a group that was highly leveraged to buy this club.
-The Mets already carry a ton of debt, along with an below-market tv deal with SNY that the Wilpons reportedly are unwilling to include in their sale of the ballclub.
+The Mets already carry a ton of debt, along with a below-market tv deal with SNY that the Wilpons reportedly are unwilling to include in their sale of the ballclub.
 There is still uncertainty about what exactly next season will bring, with no proven vaccine as of yet and no telling how deep of a financial crisis the country as a whole might still be experiencing.

 The goal here just can't be simply a single playoff run or a more competitive team for next year.
 The next owner of the Mets will find their honeymoon with the fans to be quite brief if they don't make top-down changes to this entire organization and the way it's run.
 Maybe it's unfair, but they'll be inheriting some of the leftover baggage from the Wilpons along with the club, and the only way they can get past that is to prove that it's not business as usual in Flushing, Queens.
-Slapping lipstick on a pig might allow you to make a brief splash, but in the end everyone can see that it's still just a pig.
+Slapping lipstick on a pig might allow you to make a brief splash, but in the end, everyone can see that it's still just a pig.

 I've already gone on long enough for today.
 I'm not sure if I will be able to post tomorrow.
 I have an appointment with the doctor and a full day of work.
 I'll do my best.
 Please stay safe, be well and take care.